 I make humorous tweets, but the judge was very worried that “you have many followers.” (…) he was worried that I have many followers… Don’t you realize that I do not control it?
 They want to control people’s thinking and do they not realize that the historical age for such a thing has passed?”

-Actor Toni Albà was summoned to testify at the beginning of December 2017.
+Actor Toni Albà was summoned to testify at the beginning of December 2017, charged with slander.
 When he asked the court of Vilanova i la Geltrú (where he resides) the reason, he was told that they could not reveal what the reasons were for the case filed against him [by the public prosecutor].
 Initially, a press leak indicated that it was due to his imitations of the Spanish monarch, and so it was speculated that the accusation would be made in relation to the crime of “insulting the Crown”, according to the Spanish legal framework.

 Later on, Mr. Albà found out thanks to the media – to whom the court had granted access to the case file – that the summons was due to tweets in which Mr. Albà made anagrams, word games, and humorous palindromes in relation to several famous people from the political domain.
 Amongst those he jibed was Judge Carmen Lamela, who instructed the cases against prisoners and exiled Catalan political representatives.
 At the court hearing on January 30, 2018, the judge insisted that the problem was that “he has many followers”.